 I removed the paint and my greek key pattern was revealed!
 When I pulled back the tape, bits of the paint came up.
-It wasn’t bad, since I new I was going to be sanding it down anyway.
-I assume this is because I rushed though the steps and didn’t allow the paint to completely dry before I started taping.
+It wasn’t bad, since I knew I was going to be sanding it down anyway.
+I assume this is because I rushed through the steps and didn’t allow the paint to completely dry before I started taping.

 Once all the tape was pulled away, I got to work sanding.